Please Wait!

 The type of support, equipment and facilities needed to support a child with SEND is always led on an individual needs basis.

-Resources available including additional support programmes, interventions or specialist equipment are monitored by the SLT and reviewed termly.
+Resources available including additional support programmes, interventions or specialist equipment.
+This is monitored by the SLT and reviewed termly.

-All children are regularly assessed as part of their educational journey, there are set testing periods in school which include national testing as dictated by the government including Key Stage 2 SATs and the Year 1 Phonics screening.
+All children are regularly assessed as part of their educational journey, there are set testing periods in school which include national testing as dictated by the government including Key Stage 2 SATs, the Year 4 Multiplication Check and the Year 1 Phonics screening.

-Each half-term, class teachers meet the SLT to discuss and record progress in the core subjects of Reading, Writing and Maths.
+Each term, class teachers meet the SLT to discuss and record progress in the core subjects of Reading, Writing and Maths.
 During these discussions, a child may be identified as needing extra support.

 All parents have the opportunity to meet their child's class teacher three times per year at parents evening, and this is strongly encouraged.
-Children on the SEND register will be invited to meet their child's class teacher and the SENDCo three times per year to go through the Assess, Plan, Do, Review cycle (APDR).
-Parents can also talk to their child's class teacher by appointment.
-All information from outside professionals will be discussed with parents with the person involved directly, or where this is not possible, a written report will be given to discuss with the SENDCo.
+Children on the SEND register will be invited to meet their child's class teacher for a longer appointment three times per year to go through the Assess, Plan, Do, Review cycle (APDR).
+All information from outside professionals will be discussed with parents directly, or where this is not possible, a written report will be given to discuss with the SENDCo.
 The SENDCo can also meet with parents outside of the APDR process by appointment through the school office.

-Parents of children with SEND are actively encouraged to be part of their child's learning journey and there are a number of ways in which we can assist in communication to all parents including by phone, email, text messaging, Class Dojo, Facebook and the school website.
+Parents of children with SEND are actively encouraged to be part of their child's learning journey and there are a number of ways in which we can assist in communication to all parents including by phone, email, text messaging, Class Dojo, Facebook and the school website. the SENDCo hold termly coffee mornings for all parents to attend, whether their child is on the SEND Register or not.
+External agencies are also invited along to some of these coffee mornings, for example the Mental Health Support Team.
 All policies and communications can be printed (and enlarged if needed) by the school office on request.

 By having an initial discussion with your child's class teacher you can find out how best to support your child at home.
 The teacher may suggest how best to help your child with their homework or how they can use specific computer programmes/apps to promote learning.
 The APDR meetings are also where you will be given advice on what you can do at home to help.
 If a specialist support service is involved, they too may give parents guidance of what they can do at home.